-It’s a debatable topic that they offer both leasehold and freehold properties for sale so that buyers can make an informed choice.
+In some cases, builders have inherited land into their organisations thanks to consolidation.
+This is on a leasehold basis.
+It’s a debatable topic that they offer both leasehold and freehold properties for sale so that buyers can make their own choice based on their options.

 The fees were being charged by their Leasehold Management Companies.

-The owners in the area then make a financial contribution to this maintenance work on top of their council tax, this can happen whether the house is leasehold or freehold.
+The owners in the area then make a financial contribution to this maintenance work on top of their council tax, this can happen regardless of whether the house is leasehold or freehold.

 Service charge costs can increase.
 Sometimes the residents in the area collectively group up to form a local association which might allow them to choose a different service provider.